yudhisteer/Face-Recognition-with-Masks/README.md

   <img src= "https://user-images.githubusercontent.com/59663734/143469476-ec8e6064-3b18-4f53-b074-1ec8fd6578eb.png" />
 </p>

 When evaluating the pre-trained weights of the model ```20180408-102900``` on our mask dataset, we got only an accuracy of ```16.3%``` at a threshold of ```0.7``` and nearly thrice that at a threshold of ```0.8```.
 The same is seen for the model ```20180402-114759``` with slightly better accuracy.
 This clearly shows that we would not have used the model for face recognition with masks.
 Our model before data augmentation has a shockingly low accuracy on both thresholds.
-However, since we achieved only an accuracy of ```0.8693``` of the lfw dataset then we canconclude the model was not that robust.
-After data augmentation, our model accuracy increased sharply on both the lfw dataset and the masks dataset with a maximum accuracy of ```99.98%``` at a threshold of 0.8.
+However, since we reached only an accuracy of ```0.8693``` of the LFW dataset then we can conclude the model was not that robust.
+After data augmentation, our model accuracy increased sharply on both the LFW dataset and the masks dataset with a maximum accuracy of ```99.98%``` at a threshold of 0.8.
 Our model surpassed the accuracy of the pre-trained weights of the original Inception ResNet V1 model and has been optimized to perform better at recognizing faces with masks.

-After performing data augmentation and evaluating our model on both the lfw dataset and the masks dataset, we update our schema:
+After performing data augmentation and evaluating our model on both the LFW dataset and the masks dataset, we update our schema:

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/143473665-ac07f435-7d89-4443-b43c-d9ad05425af5.png" />